nitinthewiz/TheLinkBlog/_posts/2008/06/2008-06-10-don-t-tackle-your-own.md

 Why?
-We didn’t want the excitement of the new launch to be drowned out by customers upset by a rate hike.
-We feared the new Backpack’s good vibes would get hijacked by pricing naysayers.
+We didnt want the excitement of the new launch to be drowned out by customers upset by a rate hike.
+We feared the new Backpacks good vibes would get hijacked by pricing naysayers.
 So we took that possibility off the table.